openmhealth/web-visualizations/README.md

 And here is a chart of the same data *quantized* by hour.
 The points before 5am in the zoomed-in view above have been accumulated into a single point, shown in dark blue:
 ![Quantized Data](http://www.openmhealth.org/media/viz_example_quantized_data.png "Quantized Data")

+### Initialization

+A chart is considered *initialized* if its constructor `OMHWebVisualizations.Chart( data, element, measureList, options );` completes.
+If, for example, no measures specified in the measureList argument can be found in the data argument, the constructor will not complete, and the chart will not be initialized.
+Initialization state is tracked by the `Chart.initialized` property, which can be used as a condition for rendering a chart or requesting its components after construction.

 ###Rendering a chart